UPPER CHARLES TRAIL:

 Starting from the Claflin Pl parking lot in Hopkinton [Northern End]; The trailhead begins off Main St. You'll find a Map Board here.

-Note; You can check out the old Hopkinton RR Depot, which used to sit across Main St near the lumber store, by heading left (west) down Main St (sidewalk available).
-After a 1/4 mile, past Whalen Rd, the sidewalk becomes a paved trail and levels out.
-After 0.5 miles, spot the old Hopkinton RR Depot (1872) next to Golden Pond.
+Note; Heading left, Southwest, down Main St (sidewalk available).
+After 0.3 miles, past Whalen Rd, the sidewalk becomes a paved trail and levels out.
+After 0.5 miles, spot the old Hopkinton RR Depot (1872), across the road, next to Ice House Pond.
 Pass by an entrance for the Berry Acres Conservation Area before the trail reverts to narrow sidewalk at 0.7 miles.
 Picnic tables located by the pond and RR Station.

-The Upper Charles Trail (Also referred to as the Center Trail) heads South from Main St along the old rail bed.
+The Upper Charles Trail; Center Trail heads South, from Main St along the old rail bed.
 This wooded corridor consists of a crushed gravel surface.
 A high berm soon leads to several informational signs about the old RR.
-The first sign points to an old wooden Whistle Stop post on your left.
+The first sign points to an old wooden RR Whistle Post on your left. + See; RR Whistle Post Below.
 You cross a couple of wooden bridges before the trail leaves the old rail bed and heads slightly uphill.
 You come to Loop Rd at 0.6 miles.
-As the name applies, Loop Rd circles past the Hopkinton schools.

-Follow the narrow paved trail right alongside Loop Rd, crossing a wooden bridge, before coming to Lot x/Fields 12 & 13 at 0.9 miles.
-Bear right through the parking lot to the crushed gravel trail as it takes you left past the ball fields and back into the woods.
+Head right, South, along the narrow, paved Loop Road Path, crossing a wooden bridge, before coming to Lot x/Fields 12 & 13 at 0.9 miles.
+Bear right through the parking lot, where the crushed gravel trail takes you left, past the ball fields and back into the woods.
 Yellow circles mark the route.
 The trail currently ends after 1.2 miles at Chamberlain St.

 Upper Charles Trail; Milford Section:

-Note; Future plans call for continuing the trail North through Hopkinton.
-The old rail bed continues on the western side of Route 85 and crosses into Hopkinton almost immediately.
+Note; Future plans call for continuing the trail North, through Hopkinton.
+The old rail bed continues on the Western Side of Route 85 and crosses into Hopkinton almost immediately.
+This section will connect to the Echo Trail.
+See; Hopkinton Section Above.

-Note; Left follows an old road bed to Old Cedar St which will bring you back out to Route 85.
+Note; Left, South, follows an old road bed to Old Cedar St which will bring you back out to Route 85.
 Places to eat and restock are located here.

 Note; You can take a short side trip here along the Clark Island Loop Trail.
-Head left along the wide dirt road as it travels alongside Milford Pond before ending at the tip of the island at 0.2 miles.
-To return head right along the grassy area to a hard packed dirt trail that follows along the opposite side of the island and back to the trail after almost 0.5 miles.
+Head left, East, along the wide dirt road as it travels alongside Milford Pond before ending at the tip of the island at 0.2 miles.
+To return head right along the grassy area to a hard packed dirt trail that follows along the opposite side of the island and back to the trail after a 0.5 mile Loop.

-Note; Heading straight along the Senior Center Spur takes you past Hayward Field and out to Main St (Dunkin Donuts located here) and another automatic cross-light.
+Note; From this *Intersection continue straight, South, along the Senior Center Spur which takes you past Hayward Field and out to Main St (Dunkin Donuts located here) and another automatic cross-light.
 The trail ends at the Milford Senior Center after 0.4 miles.
-If you continue south through the parking lot you'll come to Central St. You can see the original RR tracks on the opposite side of the street.
-Head left and you'll come to the old stone Milford RR Station, which currently houses a liquor store.
+If you continue South, through the parking lot you'll come to Central St. You can see the original RR tracks on the opposite side of the street.
+Head left and you'll come to the old stone Milford RR Station.
 Head inside and check out the beautiful wooden walls.

 Note; Straight takes you over a spillway for Cedar Swamp Pond and the Upper Charles River and out to Meade St.

-Bear right and follow the trail past Hayward Field and you'll come to the Milford commuter parking lot at 4.1 miles.
+Bear right, South and follow the trail past Hayward Field and you'll come to the Milford commuter parking lot at 4.1 miles.
 Map Board located here.
 Continue straight through the parking lot out to Main St.

 Note; Just before Route 109 on your left is the Veterans Memorial Drive parking lot.

-An automatic cross-light takes you north across Route 109 to another a Map Board at 5.1 miles.
+An automatic cross-light takes you Northeast, across Route 109 to another a Map Board at 5.1 miles.
 Here the trail travels along the transmission line corridor.
 You pass the Route 16/Prezo Bar & Grill parking lot at 5.5 miles.
 Another automatic cross-light over Beaver St and then you travel underneath I-495.
 Next you'll pass through a large marsh and travel underneath two crossing sets of transmission lines.
-Enter the woods and travel along a berm before coming to the end of the paved Milford section at 6.4 miles.
+Enter the woods and travel along a berm before coming to the end of the paved Milford Section at 6.4 miles.
 Zain Circle is on your left.
-You now enter the Holliston Section
+You now enter the Holliston Section.

 Upper Charles Trail; Holliston Section:

-Continuing from the end of the Southeastern End of the Milford Section; [Continuing Mileage] The Upper Charles Trail; Holliston Section has a stone-dust surface and travels Northeast through the woods before emerging at South St at 6.8 miles.
+Continuing from the end of the Milford Section; [Continuing Mileage] The Upper Charles Trail; Holliston Section has a stone-dust surface and travels Northeast, through the woods before emerging at South St at 6.8 miles.
 There are informational signs and some exercise stations located along the Holliston section.
 Turn left along the sidewalk, then right across the street where the stone-dust trail continues.
 A berm takes you alongside scenic Hopping Brook Marsh, crosses over Beaver Brook, then out to Hopping Brook Rd at 7.5 miles.
 You'll pass by a solar farm along your left followed by a high berm past scenic Hopping Brook Marsh and across an wooden bridge over Hopping Brook at 7.9 miles.
 Cross Chestnut St at 8.5 mile sand a small culvert next to a pond at 8.7 miles.
-Just before this culvert on your right is an old RR semaphore (railway signal of some type) followed by an old cement RR Whistle Stop just past the culvert.
+Just before this culvert on your right is an old RR semaphore (railway signal of some type) followed by an old cement RR Whistle Post just past the culvert. + See; RR Whistle Post Below.

-You pass by a second old RR Whistle Stop on your left before a cross-light over Summer St at 9.2 miles.
-The trail travels alongside then over Chicken Brook where you'll pass by a map board for both the Upper Charles Trail, as well as, the Wenakeening Woods Conservation Area.
+You pass by a second old RR Whistle Post on your left, before a cross-light over Summer St at 9.2 miles.
+The trail travels alongside then over Chicken Brook where you'll pass by a Map Board for both the Upper Charles Trail, as well as, the Wenakeening Woods Conservation Area.

 Note; Story Book Walk informational signs start from Cross St.

-Just before Cross St at 9.3 miles look left to spot another old cement Whistle marker.
+Just before Cross St, at 9.3 miles, look left to spot another old cement RR Whistle Post.
 Map Board and BIKE STATION, as well as, an Exercise Station.
 The trail then takes you through the beautiful stone arched Phipps Tunnel under Highland St at 9.7 miles.
 Brick lined ceiling and sides.
 This is a trail highlight.
 The trail now travels through a low cut with large cut stones lining the sides.
 Pass by two benches overlooking a horse farm on your left.
 Cross an old RR bridge over Arch St followed by a second over Exchange St. Hit Central St in the Mudville neighborhood of Holliston.
 A Map Board and gazebo are located here.
 Parking located along your right, as well as, across the street next to the old Mudville Depot.
 Use Caution, a crosswalk but this is a busy street.
 The trail follows the road past the old RR Depot to Church St at 10.7 miles.
 The stone-dust trail continues parallel to Woodland St before approaching the 8 Arch Stone Bogastow Brook Viaduct at 11.2 miles.
 Eight stone arches support the bridge as it crosses Bogastow Brook.
-Continuing straight across the bridge you'll pass by an old granite RR Mileage Marker reading B26 (Boston 26 miles?) before crossing Lowland St at 11.5 miles where the stone-dust trail continues.
-Pass by a cement RR Whistle Stop marker before crossing Washington St at 11.9 miles.
-Caution No Crosswalk.
-A straight long wooded corridor crosses Mayflower Landing before heading through the Dopping Brook Marsh.
+Continuing straight across the bridge, you'll pass by an old granite RR Mileage Marker reading B26 (Boston 26 miles?).
+These old RR Mileage Markers were located every mile along the railroad.
+Cross Lowland St at 11.5 miles, where the stone-dust trail continues.
+Pass by a cement RR Whistle Post, before crossing Washington St at 11.9 miles.
+The trail continues North, along a straight long wooded corridor, crossing Mayflower Landing, before heading through the Dopping Brook Marsh.
 Cross the Sherborn town line after 13.2 miles where the Dopping Brook crosses.
 I haven't checked out this new section.
-The stone-dust trail continues north to the Whitney Street parking area at 13.5 miles
+The stone-dust trail continues North, to the Whitney Street parking area at 13.5 miles.

 HH